ketanketanketan/day-one-classic-to-markdown/README.md

 - Tags

 ## Limitations
-The primary goal of this script was to extract text content of a Day One Classic journal instead of metadata or media.
+The goal of this script is to extract text content from a Day One Classic journal instead of entry metadata or associated media.
 The following are not included in the exported Markdown files:
 - Activity
 - Creator
 - Ignore Step Count